batmanlab/drugEmbedding/README.md

 # Hierarchical Drug Embedding
-This is the repository for the KDD submission of "Semi-supervised Hierarchicical Drug Embedding in Hyperbolic Space"
+This is the repository for the manuscript of "Semi-supervised Hierarchicical Drug Embedding in Hyperbolic Space"

 ### To train a new model (shell script):